 2) Do not take matters into your own hands.
 In the event you do run into someone rude–or, more likely, they run into you–please don’t try settling it yourself.
 Even if you’re in the right, there’s a chance you’ll still be kicked out with the person who started it (it’s like the line from that old George Strait song, “Fightin’ was against the rules/and it didn’t matter why“).
 There will be plenty of security and KNCI personnel.
 You should be able to locate one or the other quickly.
 Let them/us handle any issues.
 We’re on your side!

 3) No smoking also means no vaping.
 And no weed, either.
 Seriously.
-We know it’s legal now so if you’re going to do it, do it elsewhere, before you get in.
+We know it’s legal now so if you’re going to do it, do it elsewhere.
 Fine, whatever.
-But it’s still smoking and smoking’s a no-no inside the venue (vaping too).
+But it’s still smoking and smoking’s a no-no inside (with the exception of a designated smoking area).
 Also, just because you wanna get high doesn’t mean everyone around you does.
 One year I saw a guy break out a bong up near the stage, assemble it, and smoke from it, all while a family with three young kids were standing right behind him.
 I got security.
 He got removed.
 The kids probably got major snack cravings and didn’t know why.

 4) Do not swim or wade or otherwise do anything in the infield pond.
 I can’t believe we have to include this but every year, we have to tell a few people to stay out of that pond that sits inside the track at Cal-Expo.
 You have no idea what’s in that water.
 We don’t either, but we’d bet it’s something very small that could live in your intestines for a very long time.